nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 #### Decode out-of-band payload

 Out-of-band operations occur when a message is delivered to the application through an alternate channel like a push notification, a QR code, or a deep link.
-With the help of the [OobPayloadDecodeUseCase](lib/domain/usecase/oob_payload_decode_usecase.dart) class the application can create an `OutOfBandPayload` either from a JSON or a Base64 URL encoded String.
-The `OutOfBandPayload` is then used to start an `OutOfBandOperation`, see chapters [Out-of-Band Registration](#out-of-band-registration) and [Out-of-Band Authentication](#out-of-band-authentication).
+With the help of the [OobPayloadDecodeUseCase](lib/domain/usecase/oob_payload_decode_usecase.dart) class the application can create an [OutOfBandPayload](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/OutOfBandPayload-class.html) either from a JSON or a Base64 URL encoded String.
+The [OutOfBandPayload](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/OutOfBandPayload-class.html) is then used to start an [OutOfBandOperation](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/OutOfBandOperation-class.html), see chapters [Out-of-Band Registration](#out-of-band-registration) and [Out-of-Band Authentication](#out-of-band-authentication).

 #### Change device information